zhemao/hodgepodge/README.md

 # Hodgepodge Utilities

-This is a collection of miscellaneous programs and utilities that I felt were too small to get their own repositories but are nonetheless rather useful.
+This is a collection of miscellaneous scripts and utilities that I felt were too small to get their own repositories but are nonetheless somewhat useful.

 The contents of this repository are: